Jamcdonald120/Titancraft-Above-Wiki/docs/intro.md

 	- Castle from Tango's patreon announcement
 	- (boss) The fallen one
 		- (unchanged?)
+		- Arena designed by Asher with detailing by Aelfy and Zalvy
 		- Hunt spectres
 			- Each drops a soul
 			- You will need 3 souls total